developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/core/EMDKResults_EXTENDED_STATUS_CODE/index.md

 product: EMDK For Xamarin
 productversion: '5.0'
 ---
-Defines all the extended status codes the library returns.
+Defines all extended status codes returned by the library.

 **Type** - Java.Lang.Enum